 The course will be delivered using a blend of written and spoken words using the English language.

-Registration, attendance, feedback and certification will be via electronic communication such as email.
+Registration, attendance, feedback and certification will be via electronic communication such as email and Microsoft Office applications.

 Learners are advised to wear comfortable clothing which will allow them to perform tasks and assessments on the floor without restriction of movement.